Pebble Beach Golf Links - Golf Digest

-Not just the greatest meeting of land and sea in American golf, but the most extensive one, too, with nine holes perched immediately above the crashing Pacific surf -- the fourth through 10th, plus the 17th and 18th.
-Pebble's sixth through eighth are golf's real Amen Corner, with a few Hail Marys thrown in over a ocean cove on eight from atop a 75-foot-high bluff.
-Pebble will host another U.S. Amateur in 2018, and its sixth U.S. Open in 2019.
-Recent improvements include the redesign of the once-treacherous 14th green and a reshaping of the par-3 17th green.
+Not just the greatest meeting of land and sea in American golf, but the most extensive one, too, with nine holes perched immediately above the crashing Pacific surf – the fourth through 10th plus the 17th and 18th.
+Pebble’s sixth through eighth are golf’s real Amen Corner, with a few Hail Marys thrown in over an ocean cove on the eighth from atop a 75-foot-high bluff.
+Pebble hosted a very successful U.S. Amateur in 2018, and hosts its sixth U.S. Open in 2019.
+Recent improvements include the redesign of the once-treacherous 14th green and reshaping of the par-3 17th green, both planned by Arnold Palmer’s Design Company a few years back.

 100 Greatest History: Ranked since 1966.
 Highest ranking: No. 1, 2001-02.
 Previous ranking: 7